Can a landlord refuse pets?

 Is the law about to change?

-• Consider all pet requests reasonably.
+• Require landlords to consider all pet requests fairly.

-• Provide written reasons for refusal if saying no.
+• Require written reasons for refusal.

 Valid reasons a landlord can refuse a pet